marckhouzam/cobra-completion-testing/README.md

 At this time regression testing is supported for the `bash` and `fish` shell.

 I aim to also support `zsh` but I have to figure out how to do so first.

 I don't expect to be able to test `powershell` as am not familiar with that shell;
 contributions welcomed.

 # Dependencies

+You will need to clone this project and clone the Cobra project both in the same parent directory.
-You will need a clone of the Cobra project as well as an installation of Docker.
+You will need an installation of Docker.

 Docker is used to execute the tests for different versions of the different shells.
-The tests, using Docker, can be run on Linux or MacOS.
+The tests can be run on Linux or MacOS.

 It is also possible to run the tests natively on MacOS to run regression tests for that platform.
+This is done automatically when running the tests on MacOS.
 # Running the tests

 ## Test all